basem03/Face_Recognition_PCA_K-Means_KNN/README.md

   - **Image Size**: 92x112 pixels (10304 pixels when flattened)
   - **Total Images**: 400
   - **Split**: Odd-indexed images (5 per subject) for training, even-indexed images (5 per subject) for testing

+**Note**: The ORL dataset is not included in this repository due to licensing restrictions.
+You must download it from the provided Kaggle link and configure the dataset path in the notebook.

 ## Methodology
 The face recognition system follows these steps: